hyperworks/hello/README.md

 # HELLO, WORLD!

-This is a tiny GO program that...
+This is a tiny GO program (and Docker image) that...

 1. Waits for a data on a set port (the only argument)
 2. Looks for a `\r\n\r\n` sequence (indicating end of an HTTP packet)